 the faculty of a natural number and the user may choose between using

-either the stirling approximation or R’s factorial
+either the stirling approximation or R’s factorial function

 (which internally uses the gamma function).
 Thus, you have two

-arguments, n
+arguments, n and method.
+Argument

-must obviously be a positive natural number and
+n must obviously be a positive natural number and

-must be either "stirling"
+method must be either "stirling" or

-.
+"factorial".
 Here is a version of all the hoops you need to

 jump through to ensure that these simple requirements are met: